 Inflammatory pathways are upregulated in some ‘cardio-inflammatory’ HF subtypes and this is associated with worse outcomes.
 Inhibition of inflammatory pathways (e.g. IL-1b) could improve HF related outcomes.
 The team will test the efficacy of the potent anti-inflammatory drug colchicine in two complementary HF trials.

-Colchicine trial in HF due to ischemic heart disease (lead: Philip Joseph): By inhibiting common inflammatory pathways that exacerbate HF and atherosclerosis progression, colchicine could reduce HF and ischemic cardiovascular outcomes in patients with HF and IHD.
+A trial investigating colchicine in HF due to ischemic heart disease (COLT-HF) is being led by Joseph.
+By inhibiting common inflammatory pathways that exacerbate HF and atherosclerosis progression, colchicine could reduce HF and ischemic cardiovascular outcomes in patients with HF and IHD.
 Few HF patients were included in prior colchicine trials of patients with coronary artery disease (CAD) and therefore efficacy and safety needs to be evaluated in this population.

 We will conduct a RCT of 2500 participants with HF secondary to IHD and left ventricular ejection fraction less than 0.45, evaluating low dose colchicine versus placebo on the occurrence of the composite HF and ischemic CV outcomes.
 These complementary trials will evaluate whether targeting inflammation will be beneficial in HF.